 - To prolong the time in between baths, use a waterless shampoo.

 Grooming tools are readily available at nearly every pet store.
 If you would like to support a small local business, please also check out our friends at Our Haru!
-Our Haru is a woman owned small business based in Toronto.
-Located in the city’s Stackt Market or online, that specializes in top quality, 100% Korean made and branded pet products.
+Our Haru is a woman-owned small business based in Toronto.
+Located in the city’s Stackt Market or online, it specializes in top quality, 100% Korean-made and branded pet products.

-- Ainsoap Pet Waterless Shampoo: Helps keep your dog’s coat clean and moisturized in between baths.
-This particular product is made of a variety of plant based ingredients rich in vitamins and minerals for both fur and skin.
+- Ainsoap Pet Waterless Shampoo: This helps keep your dog’s coat clean and moisturized in between baths.
+This particular product is made of a variety of plant-based ingredients rich in vitamins and minerals for both fur and skin.

 Remember, grooming is an activity that can be scary for some dogs, and like any other process, can take some adjustment time.
 Be sure to work in short intervals in the beginning, and take breaks in between.
 And of course, use lots of praise and rewards!